FuelLabs/fuels-ts/apps/docs/src/guide/wallets/signing.md

 3. `Security Mechanism`: The transaction ID is derived from the transaction bytes (excluding the `witnesses`).
 If the transaction changes, the ID changes, making any previous signatures invalid.
 This ensures no unauthorized changes can be made after signing.

-The following code snippet examplify how a Transaction can be signed:
+The following code snippet exemplifies how a Transaction can be signed:

 <<< @/../../docs-snippets/src/guide/wallets/signing.test.ts#signing-2{ts:line-numbers}